pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Next Steps (2024-03-01)

+1. Monitor the Vercel deployment to ensure the fix resolves the issue
+2. Check for similar issues in other pages that might use client-side hooks without Suspense boundaries
-1. Test the JD Developer form to ensure it works without education, experience, and certifications
+3. Test the JD Developer form to ensure it works without education, experience, and certifications
-2. Consider adding loading states for salary generation in JD Developer
+4. Consider adding loading states for salary generation in JD Developer
-3. Complete test coverage for JD Developer
+5. Complete test coverage for JD Developer
-4. Test the Google authentication flow in the development environment
+6. Test the Google authentication flow in the development environment
-5. Configure Google OAuth for production environment
+7. Configure Google OAuth for production environment

 Previous next steps: